georgemandis/konami-js/README.md

 - Install with [npm](https://www.npmjs.com): `npm install konami`
 - Install with [bower](https://bower.io): `bower install konami-js`

-## Future Improvements

-Konami-JS is an ancient project by JavaScript standards, having started in 2009!
-I would love for 2019 to be the year it gets rewritten in a more modern way.
-Please checkout the issues and discussions surrounding the `2.0` branch.

-I welcome the community's help in any of this 😃

 ## Konami-JS in Action
 Notable instances of Konami-JS in the wild include: